 Here, kids and teachers can utilize standard LEGO blocks for LEGO math to explore square numbers, area models, multiplication properties, and abstract math concepts like factoring.
-You can utilize LEGO baseplates in a variety of colors to help with commutative properties, division, multiplication, and so much more.
+You can utilize LEGO baseplates in various colors to help with commutative properties, division, multiplication, and so much more.
 Multiplication can be difficult to grasp, but if students can see square numbers in a tangible way how these properties work, concepts suddenly become much more clear.

 4. Teach Place Value with LEGO

 One of the most important math concepts a young learner must grasp is the idea of place value.
 Use LEGOs to teach place value.
-Place value is the value that is best represented by a digit in a number based on its position within that number.
+Place value is the value best represented by a digit in a number based on its position within that number.
 While it seems easy in theory, teaching this math to kids is often an exercise in patience.
 However, if you use LEGO math, you can make your students learn the process.
-All you need is a place value mat (you can purchase or make these yourself) and a classic LEGO brick set.
+All you need is a place value mat (you can purchase or make yourself) and a classic LEGO brick set.

 From there, have students separate the LEGO bricks by ones, tens, and other place values.
-For example, if the number you wanted to represent were 57, the student would place five, 10-brick towers in the ten’s column, and seven individual small LEGO bricks in the one’s column on the mat.
+For example, if the number you wanted to represent were 57, the student would place five, 10-brick towers in the ten’s column and seven individual small LEGO bricks in the one’s column on the mat.
 This is a simple, tangible way for students to visually and tactically learn place value in a pretty apparent way.

 5. Kids Learn Fractions with LEGOs